Why to engage in value drawing and value sketching

 Strathmore sells also 12 x 18 inch paper blocks, cold press.
 It works well for starting out with watercolor painting.
 However, if you’d like the best, you could use Arches 140 lb, cold press watercolor paper.
 It comes in sheets and blocks and is expensive.

-Please, make sure your paper is at least 12 x 16 inches in size or larger.
+Please, make sure your paper is at least 12 x 16 inches or larger.

 Brushes